NRA sues as Florida signs gun-control law

 Florida shooting: NRA sues as Florida enacts gun-control law

-The National Rifle Association has sued Florida after it passed a gun control law in the wake of a school shooting last month that left 17 people dead.
+The National Rifle Association (NRA) is suing Florida after it passed a gun control law in the wake of a school shooting that left 17 people dead.

-Governor Rick Scott, a Republican and staunch ally of the gun lobby, enacted the bill.
+Governor Rick Scott, a staunch ally of the gun lobby, enacted the bill, which the NRA says violates the constitution.

 The law raises the legal age for buying rifles in Florida, but also allows the training and arming of school staff.